The ultimate goal is zero fatalities.

 Measurement and Data Collection:

 The calculation for incidence rate is the number of recordables times 200,000 divided by the number of hours worked.
-The 200,000 used in the calculation is the base for 100 full-time workers (working 40 hours per week, 50 weeks per year).
-MoDOT defines a recordable incident as a work-related injury or illness that results in death, days away from work or medical treatment resulting in cost to the department.
+The 200,000 used in the calculation is the base for 100 fulltime workers working 40 hours per week, 50 weeks per year.
+MoDOT defines a recordable incident as a work-related injury or illness that results in death, days lost workdays or medical treatment resulting in cost to the department.
+It should be noted this is a more rigorous method than is used by OSHA and the Texas DOT, both of which only count medical treatment if it is beyond first aid or loss of consciousness.
 The injury data is collected from Riskmaster, the department’s risk management claims administration software.
 The number of hours worked is taken from MoDOT’s payroll data.

 The targets for total recordable incidents and rate of recordable incidents are updated annually.
 The target is calculated by subtracting 10% from the year-to-date comparison period.